 - Memory problems

-The most serious side effects of lorazepam, which typically happen when it’s taken in large doses, include:
+The most serious side effects of lorazepam and alcohol can include:

 - Respiratory depression and slowed breathing